GooglingTheCancerGenome/sv-channels/README.md

 The model is run on the window-pairs of a test sample.
 The SV qualities for the Manta DELs (QUAL) of the test sample are substituted with the posterior probabilities obtained by the model.

+**Output**

+The output of _sv-channels_ is a VCF file with the SV calls called by Manta, with the difference that the VCF quality field (QUAL) contains the posterior probabilities of a SV call being a deletion obtained with the _sv-channels_ model.

 ### Dependencies
 - [Python 3](https://www.python.org/)
 - [Conda](https://conda.io/) including [`environment.yaml`](/environment.yaml)